The Formal Theory of Monads, Univalently: Monadic Adjunctions

 \begin{defi}[\coqident{Bicategories.Morphisms.Monadic}{is_monadic_repr}] An adjunction $\adjunction{l}{r}{\eta}{\varepsilon}$ in a locally univalent bicategory is called \textbf{representably monadic} if for every $w \in \B$ the adjunction $\homadj{w}{\adjunction{l}{r}{\eta}{\varepsilon}}$ is a monadic 1-cell in $\UnivCat$. \end{defi}

 Note that we require the bicategory in \cref{def:repr-monadic} to be locally univalent, so that each hom-category lies in $\UnivCat$.
+By \cref{prop:isaprop_monadic} the type that a 1-cell is representably monadic, is a proposition.
 Now we show that these two notions of monadicity are equivalent.
 We first prove the following lemma.

-\begin{lem}[\coqident{Bicategories.Morphisms.Properties.AdjunctionsRepresentable}{left_adjoint_equivalence_weq_left_adjoint_equivalence_repr}] A 1-cell $f : x \onecell y$ is an adjoint equivalence if and only if for all $w$ the functor $\postcomp{f}{w}$ is an adjoint equivalence of categories. \end{lem}
+\begin{lem}[\coqident{Bicategories.Morphisms.Properties.AdjunctionsRepresentable}{left_adjoint_equivalence_weq_left_adjoint_equivalence_repr}] A 1-cell $f : x \onecell y$ in a bicategory $\B$ is an adjoint equivalence if and only if for all $w : \B$ the functor $\postcomp{f}{w}$ is an adjoint equivalence of categories. \end{lem}